 Mike Newman is well known in Bellville, and not just for his delicious baked goods.
 Newman built a castle on his land using cinder blocks and masonry stucco.
 Newman's Castle, as it's called, took 10 years to complete, and he now offers tours of his residence to the public.

 Chateau Cocomar may have started off as a private home, but it now functions as a ritzy event venue in Houston.
 The stately castle hosts weddings and charity balls in its gloriously regal ballrooms.

-Of all the Castles in Texas, Falkstein Castle is one of the few that is a replica of a real castle in Europe.
-Terry and Kim Young decided to build Falkstein Castle after visiting Neuschwanstein Castle in Germany.
-It is a replica of the original Falkstein Castle in Germany, which is nearby Neuchwanstein.
+Of all the Castles in Texas, Falkenstein Castle is one of the few that is a replica of a real castle in Europe.
+Terry and Kim Young decided to build Falkenstein Castle after visiting Neuschwanstein Castle in Germany.
+It is a replica of the original Falkenstein Castle in Germany, which is nearby Neuschwanstein.
 The Youngs use the property as a wedding venue.